-(a) The water quality monitoring system shall accurately characterize groundwater flow, groundwater chemistry and flow systems on the site and adjacent area.
-The system must consist of the following:

-- (1) At least one monitoring well at a point hydraulically upgradient from the coal ash placement area in the direction of increasing static head that is capable of providing representative data of groundwater not affected by placement of coal ash, except when the coal ash placement area occupies the most upgradient position in the flow system.
+- (a) The water quality monitoring system shall accurately characterize groundwater AND SURFACE WATER flow, groundwater AND SURFACE WATER chemistry and flow systems on the site and adjacent area.
+The system must consist of the following: - (1) At least one monitoring [well] POINT at a [point] POSITION hydraulically upgradient from the coal ash placement area in the direction of increasing static head that is capable of providing representative data of groundwater not affected by placement of coal ash, except when the coal ash placement area occupies the most upgradient position in the flow system.
 In that case, sufficient downgradient monitoring points shall be placed to determine the extent of adverse effects on groundwater from the coal ash placement. - (2) At least three groundwater monitoring points hydraulically downgradient in the direction of decreasing static head from the area in which coal ash has been or will be placed.
 The Department at its discretion may accept two downgradient monitoring points on small sites that can be well represented by two points.
-The Department may allow one or more springs, seeps and mine discharges to substitute for wells if these points are hydraulically downgradient from the area in which coal ash has been or will be placed and if these points will be as effective or more effective at monitoring the ash placement area than wells.
-Downgradient monitoring points must be hydrologically connected to the area of ash placement, and must be located and constructed so as to detect any chemical influence of the ash placement area.
+The Department may allow one or more springs, seeps and mine discharges to substitute for wells if these points are hydraulically downgradient from the area in which coal ash has been or will be placed and if these points will be as effective or more effective at monitoring the COAL ash placement area than wells.
+Downgradient monitoring points must be hydrologically connected to the area of COAL ash placement, and must be located and constructed so as to detect any chemical influence of the COAL ash placement area.
 The downgradient points must be proximate enough to detect contaminants within the life of the placement operation.
 All monitoring points must be developed and protected in a manner approved by the Department.
-In addition to groundwater monitoring points the Department may require downstream monitoring where downstream monitoring is likely to show any chemical influence that the ash placement area may have on the hydrologic regime. - (3) Surface water monitoring points approved by the Department. - (b) The upgradient and downgradient monitoring wells shall be: - (1) Sufficient in number, location and depth to be representative of water quality. - (2) Located so as not to interfere with routine operations at the site. - (3) Located within 200 feet of the coal ash placement area, except as necessary to comply with subsection (c), and located at the points of compliance. - (c) In addition to the requirements of subsection (b), upgradient monitoring points shall be located so that they will not be affected by effects on groundwater or surface water from the ash placement area. - (d) In addition to the requirements of subsection (b), downgradient monitoring points shall be located so that they will provide early detection of effects on groundwater or surface water from the coal ash placement area.
+[In addition to groundwater monitoring points, the Department may require downstream monitoring where downstream monitoring is likely to show any chemical influence that the ash placement area may have on the hydrologic regime.] - (3) Surface water monitoring points [approved by the Department] WHERE SURFACE WATER MONITORING IS LIKELY TO SHOW ANY CHEMICAL INFLUENCE THAT THE COAL ASH PLACEMENT AREA MAY HAVE ON THE HYDROLOGIC REGIME. - (b) The upgradient and downgradient monitoring [wells] POINTS shall be: - (1) Sufficient in number, location and depth to be representative of water quality. - (2) Located so as not to interfere with routine operations at the site. - (3) Located within 200 feet of the coal ash placement area OR MINING ACTIVITY AREA, except as necessary to comply with subsections (c) AND (d). [, and located at the points of compliance.]
+THE DEPARTMENT MAY APPROVE LOCATION AT